Bareflank/MicroV/README.md

 that specifies the bus/device/function to hide using pciback.
 Please see the comments in [rundom0.sh](scripts/util/rundom0.sh) for more details.

-Microv also supports PV networking for Windows hosts.
-This is done with the Windows PV [drivers](drivers/winpv) in combination with PCI passthrough.
+On Windows, Microv supports PV networking via the winpv [drivers](drivers/winpv) and PCI passthrough.
+It also uses Inno Setup to package everything into a single installer binary.

 ## Building

 Microv plugs into the extension mechanism of Bareflank, so it is built using cmake.
-The default cmake [config](scripts/cmake/config/config.cmake) file will build the base VMM along with the [library](vmm/src/xen) that implement the Xen hypercall interface.
+The default cmake [config](scripts/cmake/config/config.cmake) file will build the base VMM along with the [library](vmm/src/xen) that implements the Xen hypercall interface.
 Note that if you want to build the EFI loader, you will need to set `ENABLE_BUILD_EFI` to `ON` in your cmake config file.
-The following table depicts the tested build environments for various Microv components:
+The following table depicts the tested build environments for various Microv
+components:

 | Component | Build Environment |
 | ------ | ------ |